-If you're just a kebaya beginner, or perhaps want to ease yourself into the world of batik and embroidery, I recommend that you chat to Della Ong of Little Nyonya Batik.
-Della's friendly and calming personality will quickly put you at ease as you check out her tastefully decorated boutique near Newton.
-Della sells rayon sarongs, which have a wonderful drape and are extremely flattering.
-She has a range of entry level and mid level kebaya, as well as ready-to-wear sarong and a vivid range of men's batik shirts.
-By appointment only or shop online.
+If you're just a kebaya beginner or want to ease yourself into the world of batik and embroidery, I recommend visiting Little Nyonya Batik.
+Owner Della Ong’s friendly and calming personality will put you at ease at her tastefully decorated boutique near Newton.
+Della’s has a good range of entry level and mid level kebaya, and you can get a matching batik sarong skirt with a zip for ease.
+You’ll also find rayon sarongs, which have a wonderful drape and allow you to move with ease.
+For the man in your life, check out her vivid range of men's cotton batik shirts.
+Della’s batik silk scarves and shawls also make a lovely gift for friends overseas.
+By appointment only or visit her online store.

-Next stop - East Coast Road at Katong!
-Rumah Kim Choo is the place for the widest selection of kebaya - many of them created by fashion designer and boutique manager Raymond Wong.
-A man of discerning taste, Raymond specialises in custom made kebaya and can even incorporate Swarovski crystals and beads.
-Raymond also offers lessons in beading so you can create your own slippers or a purse - sure to be a family heirloom in the making!
+Next stop is East Coast Road at Katong!
+Catch a bus or taxi to Rumah Kim Choo to discover a wide selection of kebaya, many of them created by fashion designer and boutique manager Raymond Wong.
+A man of discerning taste, Raymond specialises in custom made kebaya and can even incorporate Swarovski crystals and beads into his designs!
+To complete your Nyonya look, select from a stunning array of beaded shoes and slippers.
+And if you want to give Peranakan beading a go, Raymond also offers lessons in making your own handcrafted beadwork - sure to be a family heirloom in the making!

 Rumah Bee Bee is just next door to Kim Choo, so you can easily see her offerings while you are in this lovely neck of the woods.
 Aside from sarong and kebaya, you’ll also find beautiful belts and kersosong rentai (three-brooch pins) to help keep everything in place.
 I love her shophouse interior, and especially the Peranakan tiles on the outside - another favourite topic of mine!
 Be sure to sample her fresh daily snacks too.